balamanoharb/balamanoharb.github.io/_posts/2023-10-19-01-javscript-truthy-falsy-values.md

 ---
+layout: "post"
-title: "Understanding Truthy and Falsy in Javascript"
+title: "Truthy and Falsy in Javascript"
-date: "2019-01-20T15:46:16.386Z"
+date: "2023-10-19 21:40:58 +0530"
-category: "tech"
-tags:
+permalink: truthy-and-falsy-in-javascript
-  - javascript
+tags: javascript
 ---

-## Truthy and Falsy values in JavaScript

 In JavaScript, it is important to understand that, not just the boolean values _true_ and _false_ evaluates to true and false but there are other values which are considered as true and false in certain context.

-### Falsy Values
+## Falsy Values

 - Values that evaluate to _false_ in Boolean context
 - There are a total of six falsy values in javascript